ocupop/dartlang.org/src/install/linux.md

 {% endprettify %}

-## Downloading as a Debian package
+## Installing a Debian package

-Use one of the following buttons to download the stable or dev channel release in the `.deb` package format.
+Use one of the following buttons to install the stable or dev channel release in the `.deb` package format.

 {% include_relative _debian.html buttonclass="download-btn btn btn-primary btn-lg" %}